 Before I knew it, I saw a familiar sight to my left.
 Dam 4!
 It was time to bid farewell to the tow path.
+The last 8 miles would be on paved roads.
 My body was tired, but mentally I was feeling pretty good at this point.
 I made a quick stop at the porta john and then sent a text to my wife, Crystal to let her know where I was at and gave her an ETA of 5 o’clock.
 After having been on dirt surfaces for most of the day, the pavement felt hard on the feet.
 Within a couple of miles, my right foot developed a sharp pain.
 It wasn’t terrible, but just enough that it made it hard to maintain my normal pace.
-At mile 5 I texted Crystal and told her I had slowed and it would be 5:15.
+With 5 miles still to go, I texted Crystal and told her I had slowed and it would be 5:15.
 But soon after, the pain subsided and then left completely, so my pace picked up again.

 Somewhere close to the last mile I ran into two people along the course wearing bacon costumes.
 I had seen them someplace earlier in the race as well.
 They had a frying pan and were offering bacon to the runners.
 For the record, bacon tastes pretty good after 49 miles and 10 hours on your feet.